+Of exoplanets discovered by the 188-cm telescope six named at last!
 Okayama Astrophysical Observatory (OAO) is one of the most important domestic bases for optical-infrared observational astronomy in Japan.
 OAO operates the 188-cm reflector and promotes its open use.
 The main research fields being pursued by the 188-cm telescope are stars, interstellar matter, other galaxies, and extrasolar planets.
-OAO also operates two other telescopes, 91-cm and 50-cm reflectors, with which some original research projects are pursued about the Milky Way structure and variable and active objects.
+OAO also operates two other telescopes, 91-cm and 50-cm reflectors, with which some original research programs are being executed about the Milky Way structure and variable and active objects.
 Astronomical instrumentation is another important activity at OAO.
-An infrared spectrometer and a fiber-link system for the high-resolution optical spectrograph are near completion, and a very wide-field infrared camera is underway.
-Moreover, OAO promotes domestic inter-university cooperation as well as East Asian astronomical collaborations.
+A fiber-link system for the high-resolution optical spectrograph and a very wide-field infrared camera have been just completed.
+Moreover, OAO promotes unique cooperative studies with domestic unversities and East Asian astronomical collaborations.